The Idesi Legal Team

 Mrs Lakshman initially completed a Bachelor of Arts in Psychology and Education from Victoria University of Wellington, New Zealand.
 After which she worked for many years in the Ministry of Education as a Divisional Manager.
 At this stage she commenced and completed her Diploma in Corporate Management and Masters in Business Administration in International Management.
 She then went on to complete her LLB from Victoria University of Wellington.
 She was admitted to the New Zealand High Court as Barrister and Solicitor in 2000.

-She is often involved with various issues arising in Immigration related areas and has a passion for representing those that have been wronged.
+She is often involved with various issues arising in Immigration and Refugee related areas and has a passion for representing those that have been wronged.
+Mrs Lakshman is known for taking on the cases that have on the face of it, appear to have no merit.
 Mrs Lakshman has organised multiple humanitarian appeals to aid Fiji relief efforts.
-She has a spiritual bent including enjoying yoga and meditation.
+She has a spiritual bent including enjoying yoga, meditation.

 As co-coordinator of “Mamta”, an Asian Women’s group she has successfully lobbied the New Zealand Government on many migrant issues.
 Te-Papa, the New Zealand National Museum has benefited from her input in regards to the “Aainaa – Indian Wedding in New Zealand” exhibition and also in a series of ongoing lectures and forums.